TheJacksonLaboratory/crf_nextflow_basics/README.md

 ## Running nextflow

 Each script can be run using the syntax: `nextflow run hello_<x>.nf`.
-This will result in the hidden file `.nextflow.log`, the hidden directory `.nextflow/` and the directory `work/` being created in the directory from which nextflow was invoked.
+This will result in the hidden file `.nextflow.log`, the hidden subdirectory `.nextflow/` and the subdirectory `work/` being created in the directory from which nextflow was invoked.
 The `.nextflow.log` file can be consulted for details in the case of errors.
 The `.nextflow` directory is used by nextflow itself, and the `work/` directory contains a separate subdirectory for every execution of every process.
 Each such subdirectory will have a series of hidden files matching the pattern `.command.*`, as well as a file named `.exitcode` which contains the numeric exitcode of the corresponding process.
+In addition, if the process produces output files, they will be found in this subdirectory under whatever name the process assigns.

-The file `.command.sh` contains the `shell:` script block, after interpolation of groovy variables.
-The `.command.run` file contains the actual shell script executed by nextflow, which includes a step in which the `.command.sh` script is executed.
-Other details in `.command.run` include loading of specified modules (e.g. `singularity`) and the command lines used to load containers, including directory bindings.
+The process execution subdirectory file `.command.sh` contains the `shell:` script block, after interpolation of groovy variables, and can be useful for debugging the interpolation process.
+The `.command.run` file contains the actual shell script executed by nextflow, which includes the step in which the `.command.sh` script is called.
+Other details in `.command.run` include loading of specified **modules** (e.g. `singularity`) and the command lines used to load containers, including container **directory bindings**.
+The file `.command.out` contains process output to `stdout`, and `stderr` output is found in `.command.err`.
+In addition, there is a `.command.log`, which contains the same output as `.command.out`, but adds in output from e.g. the job queueing system (slurm on Sumner).

+Nextflow outputs can be cleaned up by runnning `rm -r .nextflow* work` in the directory from which nextflow was invoked.

 ---